dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

 {% highlight dafny %}
 module ArrayStackImplementation {
-  // Get access to the implementation details. import opened StackSpecification`Private
+  import opened StackSpecification`Private

-  // This allows `elts` below to include default values in unused
-  // positions.
   datatype GhostOption<T> = ghost None | Some(value: T)

-  // An array-based stack can contain elements of most types, but they
-  // must have default values because sometimes the end of the allocated
-  // array contains excess, unused elements. class Stack<T> {
+  class Stack<T> {
+{% endhighlight %}

-    // The elements themselves are stored in an array. var elts : array<GhostOption<T>>
+The elements of the are stored in an array, using `GhostOption` to allow uninitialized values.

+{% highlight dafny %}
+    var elts : array<GhostOption<T>>
+{% endhighlight %}

-    // We need a separate size tracker to know how much of the array is
-    // being used, because the size of `elts` itself will always be a
+We need a separate size tracker to know how much of the array is being used, because the size of `elts` itself will always be a power of two, and some entries will usually be unused.

+{% highlight dafny %}
-    // power of two, and some entries will usually be unused. var size : nat
+    var size : nat
+{% endhighlight %}

-    // A ghost variable keeps track of the correspondence between the
-    // concrete storage in the array and the model used by the
+A ghost variable keeps track of the correspondence between the concrete storage in the array and the model used by the specification.
+This could also be used as a (slightly less efficient) implementation, as is done in a later example.
+As a ghost variable, it has no impact on performance.

-    // specification.
+{% highlight dafny %}
     ghost var model : StackModel<T>
+{% endhighlight %}

-    // A stack agrees with its model if `size` matches the size of the
-    // model, the array has at least that much room, and all of the
-    // elements within the size of the model match the model.
-Note,
-    // however, that the model prepends to the beginning and the array
-    // adds at the end!
-Finally, the array always needs to have _room_
+A stack agrees with its model if `size` matches the size of the model, the array has at least that much room, and all of the elements within the size of the model match the model.
+Note, however, that the model prepends to the beginning and the array adds at the end!
+Finally, the array always needs to have _room_ for some elements, even if they're all unused.

+{% highlight dafny %}
-    // for some elements, even if they're all unused. ghost predicate ValidModel()
+    ghost predicate ValidModel()
       reads this, elts
     {